The purpose of this handbook is to aid the introduction of open-ended questions as an instrument of assessment.

 CopyrightCopyright Learning and Teaching Scotland

-Practitioners should also refer to the course and unit specifications and support notes issued by the Scottish Qualifications Authority.
+Practitioners should also refer to the course and unit arrangements documents which have been issued by the Scottish Qualifications Authority.

 © Crown copyright 2012.
 You may re-use this information (excluding logos) free of charge in any format or medium, under the terms of the Open Government Licence.